appressoas/django_cradmin/docs/cradmin_listbuilder_guide/listbuilder_template/template_listbuilderview.rst

 ============================
 Template For Listbuilderview
 ============================
-In the last chapter we worked on the templated for how to list item value, now we will work with the template for the view itself.
+In the last chapter we worked on the template for how to list item value, now we will work with the template for the view itself.

 Customizing the page heading